 Fiddle Fest

-Open to Connecticut string students in grades 5-12 (there will be separate groups based on playing level)
+Open to Connecticut string students in grades 4-12 (there will be separate groups based on playing level and age)

 Teachers do not need to be ASTA members for students to participate.